 Comments are recorded in the student's journal and can also be used in order to give a response.
-Teachers will give Vivos as part of the whole school reward system or stickers on worthy pieces of work.
 On particular tasks we will also give out prizes or certificates.
-The students will be awarded any prizes by the Head Teacher or Head of Year in assemblies or prize-giving occasions.
+The students will be awarded any prizes by the Headteacher or Head of Year in assemblies or prize-giving occasions.